Carl Edwards: 2005: First Full Season

-2006: Missing The Chase And 1st Winless Season
+2006: Missing The Chase and winless season

 In 2006, Edwards and Roush Fenway Racing struggled to keep up with the competition.
-Edwards did not win a race in 2006, but did manage to score 20 Top 10's.
-His best finishes came at Michigan, Loudon, and Dover in the fall where he finished second.
+Edwards did not win a race in 2006, but did manage to score twenty top-tens.
+His best finishes came at Michigan, Loudon, and Dover in the fall, where he finished second.
 At the Chevy Rock and Roll 400 in Richmond, he missed the chase by getting wrecked and finished 35th three laps down.

-2007: Return To The Chase
+2007: Return to The Chase

-On May 18, 2007, Edwards won the pole for the 2007 Nextel Open, and while he led almost the entire 40 lap race, he faded to third in the last few laps, just missing the feature event.
-On June 17, 2007 Carl Edwards broke his 52-race winless streak in the Nextel Cup by winning the Citizens Bank 400.
-Shortly thereafter, on July 23, he dislocated his thumb in an eleven car pileup at a late model race at Nebraska Raceway Park (formerly I-80 Speedway) near Lincoln, Nebraska.
+On May 18, 2007, Edwards won the pole for the 2007 Nextel Open, and while he led almost the entire forty-lap race, he faded to third in the last few laps, just missing the feature event.
+On June 17, 2007, Carl Edwards broke his 52-race winless streak in the Nextel Cup by winning the Citizens Bank 400.
+Shortly thereafter, on July 23, he dislocated his thumb in an eleven-car pileup at a late model race at Nebraska Raceway Park (formerly I-80 Speedway) near Lincoln, Nebraska.
 Edwards won his second race of the 2007 season, and sixth career Cup race, at the Sharpie 500 at Bristol Motor Speedway on August 25.
 During the post-race interview on Victory Lane, Edwards commented on the race, saying, "This is the biggest win of my career".
 At the conclusion of the first 26 races, the 2007 "regular season", Edwards ranked sixth in overall standings, with 3372 points, 477 points behind overall points leader Jeff Gordon.
 Edwards entered the 2007 Chase for the Nextel Cup in fourth place, with 5020 points, based on his two wins in the 2007 season, clinching a spot in the Chase after his win at the Sharpie 500 at Bristol.
 Edwards struggled through the Chase despite winning at Dover during the Chase.
-The Hendrick duo of Jimmie Johnson and Jeff Gordon dominated the Chase for the Championship winning six of the 10 races and finishing No. 1 and No. 2 in the final 2007 standings.
+The Hendrick duo of Jimmie Johnson and Jeff Gordon dominated the Chase for the Championship, winning six of the ten races and finishing No. 1 and No. 2 in the final 2007 standings.
 Edwards finished ninth in the final 2007 standings.